 The Connecticut Department of Children and Families, also known as Connecticut DCF, is a law enforcement agency designed to protect children in the state.
 They do not have the authority to make arrests, although they have the authority to appear at an individual’s home in certain circumstances.
 The primary purpose of Connecticut DCF is to protect children from child abuse and child neglect.
 Child neglect can be in the form of emotional neglect or physical neglect.

-Whenever a report is made to DCF for suspected child abuse or child neglect in Greenwich, Connecticut, DCF must respond within 24 or 72 hours, depending on the severity of the accusation.
-The most common scenario for a DCF investigation in Greenwich is a domestic violence arrest in the presence of children or in the vicinity of children, regardless of whether the children are the victim of the crime or whether they are just present in the house, or even sleeping in a house, during a domestic violence arrest.
+Whenever a report is made to DCF for suspected child abuse or neglect, the agency must respond within 24 or 72 hours, depending on the severity of the accusation.
+The most common scenario for a DCF investigation is a domestic violence arrest in the presence of children or in the vicinity of children, regardless of whether the children are the victims of the crime or whether they are just present in the house, or even sleeping in a house, during a domestic violence arrest.

-A referral to DCF is usually made by a Mandated Reporter who is an individual required by Connecticut DCF Law to report any suspicion of abuse and neglect to the DCF hotline.
-Once a referral is made, Greenwich DCF investigators must determine whether or not to open an investigation, and then a 45-day investigation will commence.
-If DCF shows up at your house, a Greenwich DCF lawyer should be consulted.
+A referral to DCF is usually made by a Mandated Reporter who is an individual required by state law to report any suspicion of abuse and neglect.
+Once a referral is made, local DCF investigators must determine whether or not to open an investigation, and then a 45-day investigation will commence.
+If DCF shows up at your house, a Greenwich lawyer should be consulted.
 DCF referrals usually go hand in hand with arrests for risk of injury to a minor or child endangerment.
 These are the most common charges.
 DCF referrals also follow arrests for leaving a child under the age of 12 unsupervised in a car.